 LCP.
-Vectra® and Zenite®, our LCP brands, are primarily used in electrical and electronics applications for precision parts with thin walls and complex shapes and applications requiring heat dissipation.
+Vectra[®] and Zenite[®], our LCP brands, are primarily used in electrical and electronics applications for precision parts with thin walls and complex shapes and applications requiring heat dissipation.
 They are also used in high heat cookware applications.

 TPE.
-Forprene®, Sofprene® T, Pibiflex® and Laprene®, our TPE brands, are primarily used in automotive, construction, appliances and consumer applications due to their ability to combine the advantages of both flexible and plastic materials.
+Forprene[®], Sofprene[®] T, Pibiflex[®] and Laprene[®], our TPE brands, are primarily used in automotive, construction, appliances and consumer applications due to their ability to combine the advantages of both flexible and plastic materials.
 These materials are selected for their ability to stretch and return to their near original shape creating a longer life and better physical range than other materials.

 Nylon.
-Our nylon products include Nylfor® A (PA 6.6) and Nylfor® B (PA 6) and are used in automotive, appliances, industrial and consumer applications due to their mechanical properties, high impact resistance, resistance to organic solvents, high wear and fatigue resistance even at high temperatures, and easy processing and molding.
+Our nylon products include Nylfor® A (PA 6.6), Nylfor® B (PA 6), Nilamid® (PA 6, PA 66, PPA), Frianyl® (flame retardant PA 6, PA 66, PPA compounds) and Ecomid® (recycled polyamide) and are used in automotive, appliances, industrial and consumer applications due to their mechanical properties, high impact resistance, resistance to organic solvents, high wear and fatigue resistance even at high temperatures, and easy processing and molding.

 Polypropylene.
-Our polypropylene products include Polifor®, Litepol® and Tecnoprene® and are primarily used in automotive, appliances, electrical and consumer applications due to their high impact and fatigue resistance, exceptional rigidity at high temperatures and an ability to withstand chemical agents.
+Our polypropylene products include Polifor[®], Litepol[®] and Tecnoprene[®] and are primarily used in automotive, appliances, electrical and consumer applications due to their high impact and fatigue resistance, exceptional rigidity at high temperatures and an ability to withstand chemical agents.